 With the freshest air in the world and some truly gorgeous countryside, Tasmania is one of the most beautiful places in the country.
 It’s definitely one of the best places to visit in Australia.

 By Bec of Wyld Family Travel

-Port Arthur was originally a convict prison settlement in Tasmania Australia in the 1800’s where criminals were sent to see out their terms.
-Recently it is also known to be the place of Australia’s only mass shooting in 1996.
+Port Arthur was originally a convict prison settlement in the 1800’s.
+It’s tragically the setting of Australia’s only mass shooting, which took place in 1996.

 These allow you to step back in time, to see what life would have been like for both the inmates and workers who lived here.

-There is so much you can learn about the past times and how cruel they were n the inmates but there is also a beautiful memorial garden in honour of the people who lost their lives on the site in 1996 with the ruins of the Broad Arrow Cafe.
-It is a solemn place and it seems that no sound follows you as you walk through the hedge to the other side.
+There’s also a beautiful memorial garden, in honour of the people who lost their lives in the massacre of 1996.
+It is a solemn place and it seems that no sound follows you, as you move through it.

 Free walking tours of the site are conducted throughout the day, where you are taken around to some of the more significant buildings.
 There are some very popular ghost tours that run at night as well.

-There are cafes on site so food and drinks are easy to purchase.
-If you are visiting in the winter you will definitely need some warm clothes and possibly a rain jacket.
+There are cafes onsite, so food and drinks is easy to purchase.
+If you are visiting in the winter, you will definitely need warm clothes and possibly a rain jacket.

 So much has happened at this site over the many years.
-It is a place of reflection, a place to learn things about or history and why some changes were made.
-We thought our trip there was invaluable to showing our daughters about Australia’s past.
+We thought our trip there was invaluable in teaching our daughters about Australia’s recent past.